David-Tam/Penguin_Classification_Unsupervised/README.md

 # 6. Density-Based Spatial Clustering of Applications with Noise (DBSCAN)

 The last method is DBSCAN.
 The general idea is to see each instance as a center of circle, if a minimum number of points are within the circle with a certain radius, that instance is seen as "core points".
 All "core points" with their extended points (or "border points") are considered as a cluster.
+Note that the radius and minimum number are the parameters chosen by the user.

+In this case, different combinations of radius (from 0.15 to 0.8) and minimum points (2 to 6) are tested out.
+DBSCAN are run with the combination and each run returns the number of cluster and a silhouette score, which simply shows the quality of clustering.

 ![alt text](images/f1.jpg)
 ![alt text](images/f2.jpg)

+A pivot table is used to show the number of cluster for each radius-minimum point combination:

 ![alt text](images/N_clusters_DBSCAN.jpg)

+Another pivot table for silhouette score from each radius-minimum point combination:

 ![alt text](images/Sil_score_DBSCAN.jpg)
 ![alt text](images/f3.jpg)
 ![alt text](images/f4.jpg)